rajib579/rajibexercise.github.io/about.md

 - Automated manual processes for invoicing and increased business quality and speed for customers.

-- Developed docker image to handle codebase environment optimally for local development.
+- Developing docker image to handle different django instance and codebase environment, optimally, for local development.

 - Collaborating daily with product managers, team lead and business analysts for planning and execution;
 performing data analysis on customer and carrier raw data to facilitate high-level business planning.